michalmuskala/jason/README.md

 ### Plug (and Phoenix)

-First, you need to configure `Plug.Parsers` to use `Antidote` for parsing JSON.
+First, you need to configure `Plug.Parsers` to use `Jason` for parsing JSON.
 You need to find, where you're plugging the `Plug.Parsers` plug (in case of Phoenix, it will be in the Endpoint module) and configure it, for example: